ActiveThis profile is actively maintained

 About UK Export Finance

 UK Export Finance is the operating name of the Export Credits Guarantee Department (ECGD), the United Kingdom's export credit agency and a ministerial department of the UK government.
 The agency was established in 1919 to promote UK exports lost during the submarine blockade of World War I. UK Export Finance helps UK companies to access export finance.
 The agency derives its powers from the Export and Investment Guarantees Act 1991 and undertakes its activities in accordance with a specific consent from HM Treasury.
-UK Export Finance signed the Equator Principles in 2016 and is profiled as part of our Tracking the Equator Principles campaign.
+UK Export Finance signed the Equator Principles in 2016.

 1 Horse Guards Road